Nestled amid the sandstone

 monument its name.

-a statue or an unadorned standing stone, representative of the goddess
+likely a statue or an unadorned standing stone, representative of the goddess

 al-Uzza, that was set atop the podium and around which priests and devotees

 would circle.
 The walls and columns of the temple’s inner sanctum were brightly

-painted with floral and figurative designs, while small recesses and niches surrounding the
+painted with floral and figurative designs, while small recesses and niches

-thrive well into the Roman period and only fell out of use
+temple continued to thrive well into the Roman period and only fell out of use

 Western explorers and

 archaeologists were aware of the temple’s location in the early

 19th century, although the building’s nature and function remained a